 India is known for its rich and diverse cultural heritage having plethora of languages, traditions and beliefs.
 Indian economy is one of the fastest growing economies in the world and it is expected that it will be ranked amongst the top 3 economic powers of the world in the coming years.
-It is the 7th largest country by area and the most populous country having a population of over 1.42 billion (recently having overtaken China in population numbers).
+It is the 7th largest country by area and the most populous country having a population of over 1.45 billion.